odpi/egeria-docs/site/docs/education/tutorials/omag-server-tutorial/starting-the-omag-server-platform.md

 Sun Jun 11 13:14:04 BST 2023 OMAG server platform ready for more configuration
 ```

-When you see the `OMAG server platform ready for more configuration` message, it means the OMAG Server Platform has completed its start up and it ready to use.
+When you see the `OMAG server platform ready for more configuration` message, it means the OMAG Server has completed its start up and it ready to use.

 If you get an error that the port is in use, check for any applications using the same port and make sure they are each using unique ports.